smorrison4/BQ-AutoComplete/README.md

 However, each one needs its own bq?-auto-complete.js in order for the developer to customize the grid as they wish to meet their needs.
 Should you need a bq7... or higher bqautocomplete, simply copy bq2-auto-complete.js and change every occurrence of 'bq2' to 'bq7'.
 Also, don't forget to change the datasource from 'acc2' to whatever you want it to be.
-On the input lists, just use the symobls as they appear; in other words, use '&', not '&amp;'
+On the input lists, just use the symbols as they appear; in other words, use '&', not '&amp;'

 bq-matcher.js currently it does a left search on the first item in the grid, a contains search on the second item in the grid plus any non-displayed keywords plus the first level parent.
 So for example, say Houston is in Texas, which is in the United States.
 Searching on "Tex" (not case sensitive) returns "Texas", "Houston", and other Texas cities.